AvaliaSystems/dx-hub/docs/code-structure.md

   /pages
 ```

-## We want to present personalized content to our users
+### I want to present personalized content to users

+One objective of DX Hub is to reach out to non-technical users.
+The information presented to users should depend on their "persona".
+In the home page, the list of KPIs and the content of the News Feed illustrate this idea.
+If you want to apply this pattern to your own content, have a look at the React context provider that we have created.

 ```
 dx-hub/plugins/avalia-dxhub-ui-components-react/src/context